Chris J. Rhoads

 Business-related Presentations:

-Speaker on July 05, 2009 on Taijiquan and Leadership at International Tai chi chuan Symposium in Nashville TN
+Speaker on July 05, 2009 on Leadership Characteristics of Chinese Martial Arts at International Tai chi chuan Symposium, Vanderbilt University in Nashville TN.

 Speaker on January 30, 2009 on Dr. CJ Rhoads Explains Training vs. Consulting at Web Conference in Online for Klee Associates, Inc.

-Presenter on October 30, 2008 on Effectiveness Of Online Learning And Virtual Tools In Assisting Nascent Entrepreneurs with Business Planning for Northeastern Association of Business, Economics, and Technology at State College, PA
+Presenter on October 30, 2008 on Effectiveness Of Online Learning And Virtual Tools In Assisting Nascent Entrepreneurs with Business Planning with Ernie Post for Northeastern Association of Business, Economics, and Technology at State College, PA.

 Guest Speaker on June 16, 2008 on Portability Grant for Director's Meeting of Pennsylvania Small Business Development Centers in Harrisburg, PA.